andrelucas/akceph-build/README.md

 $ cp vars.sh.example vars.sh
 $ vim vars.sh  # Make this match reality.

-# Build from existing source dir into Linux binaries in
+# Build from an existing source dir into Linux binaries in
 # build.RelWithDebInfo/bin.
 $ ./build-ceph.sh

 # Same, but clone the source directly.
-Provide a reference to clone.
-# (If you provide a tag, you'll get a 'detached HEAD' warning from git.
-# That's ok.)
+You must provide a git ref.
 $ ./build-ceph.sh -s v18.2.1

 # All-in-one: Clone, build debs.
 This is great for CI jobs.
-The
+The double
-# double-hyphens matter.
+# hyphens matter.
 $ ./build-ceph.sh -s v18.2.1 -- -D

 # Get an interactive shell on the build container (existing source).
 $ ./build-ceph.sh -i

 # Same, but with a clean clone.
+WARNING: When the shell exits, the clone
+# will be deleted!
 $ ./build-ceph.sh -i -s v17.2.7

 # Run a Debug build in build.Debug/bin.
 I recommend a preexisting source
-# tree if you're debugging, otherwise it's going to be very tiresom to
+# tree if you're debugging, otherwise it's going to be very tiresome to
 # make changes.
 $ ./build-ceph.sh -- -b Debug

-# Get command help.
-Note the double-hyphens - you're passing options to a
-# script that runs inside the container.
-$ ./build-ceph.sh -- -h

-... lots of Docker stuff ...

-~/git/akceph-build
-Usage: /tools/source-build.sh [-b CMAKEBUILDTYPE] [-c CMAKEOPTION [...]] [-C] [-d|-D|-t] [-E] [-j NPROC] [-n] [-O DEB_BUILD_OPTIONS] [NINJA_TARGET...]

-Where
-    -b CMAKEBUILDTYPE
-        Set the CMake build type (default: RelWithDebInfo).
-    -c CMAKEOPTION
-        Pass a CMake option to the build, e.g. -DWITH_ASAN=ON, "-GUnix Makefiles".
-    -C
-        Disable use of ccache.
-This has a brutal build-time penalty.
-    -d
-        Build a Debian package using raw dpkg-buildpackage.
-    -D
-        Build Debian packages using SRC/make-deps.sh
-    -E
-        Use the file in the script directory to configure the environment for the build.
-Keep the file simple, and use it sparingly.
-    -h
-        Show this help message.
-    -j NPROC
-        Override the number of processors to use for the build.
-Default is half the value returned by nproc(1).
-    -n
-        Do not build, just configure.
-Only useful for source and unit test builds, not for Debian package builds.
-    -O DEB_BUILD_OPTIONS
-        Pass options to the Debian build system.
-    -t
-        Run the unit tests.
-    NINJA_TARGET
-        The target to build with Ninja (if run without -d, -D or -t), e.g. radosgwd to build just RGW.

 # Build Debian packages using `make-debs.sh`.
 This will *torch*
 # anything not in git inside your working copy - beware!